Treetops Lodge & Estate

 Nestled amidst dense native forest are eight luxuriously appointed secluded villas ideal for those looking to get away from it all and enjoy the ultimate in peace and quite.
 With private decked terraces overlooking either the abundant wildlife filled forest or the spectacular Treetops Estate lake, staying at Treetops defines relaxation.
 Each villa has been designed with the ultimate guest comfort in mind and features king-size beds, under floor heating alongside a spa bath in the premium marble bathroom and open stone fire in the villas private lounge.

-The Treetops Lodge and Estate villas are the ideal sanctuary retreat for couples looking to get away from it all or alternatively villas can be interconnected making them suitable for families or groups of friends traveling together.
+The Treetops Lodge and Estate villas are the ideal sanctuary retreat for couples looking to get away from it all or alternatively villas can be interconnected making them suitable for families or groups of friends travelling together.

 Children are very welcome at Treetops who have purposely created a family friendly lodge.
 Many of the adult activities can be tailored for children and specific activities arranged for children include magical teddy bears picnics, baking, archery, weaving, tree planting, treasure hunting with a GPS, riding and mountain biking.
 Children's meals can be provided as can cots and babysitting.

-Fine cuisine is integral to the Treetops experience and the hotel have a cooking school as well as a program to educate guests in indigenous cuisine.
+Fine cuisine is integral to the Treetops experience and the hotel have a cooking school as well as a programme to educate guests in indigenous cuisine.
 A living room, library, games room with billiards table, day room with sofas, welcoming kitchen, conservatory and dining room make up the main lodge where guests can relax and enjoy the lodge's fine food, wines and hospitality.

 Complimentary activities include hiking and jogging trails, nature walks and unguided trout fishing in the lakes.
 From December to February all guests can enjoy two one-hour complimentary guided nature activities each day including learning about the star constellations, waterfall visits and bird watching.
 There is also abseiling, archery, clay target shooting, eco tours, fly fishing, hunting, riding, mountain biking, sailing, 4WD experience, 4WD motorbiking and kayaking onsite or nearby.